rc.d scripts are used to start

 makes it easier to figure out which variables are

-relevant in rc.conf[.local]
+relevant in rc.conf[.local].
+It is

 also a policy